appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-postgres.md

     <ul>
      <li><b>Default:</b> The default SSL Mode is <b>Prefer</b>.</li>
      <li><b>Allow:</b> First try a non-SSL connection; if that fails, try an SSL connection.
 The client can connect with or without SSL.</li>
      <li><b>Prefer:</b> First try an SSL connection; if that fails, try a non-SSL connection.
-The client tries to connect with SSL, but falls back to an unencrypted connection if SSL is not available.</li>
+The client tries to connect with SSL but falls back to an unencrypted connection if SSL is not available.</li>
      <li><b>Require:</b> Only try an SSL connection.
 Rejects the connection if SSL isn't available.</li>
      <li><b>Disable:</b> Only try a non-SSL connection.
 Disallows all administrative requests over HTTPS.
 It uses a plain unencrypted connection.</li>
     </ul>